A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Conversion Guide for Pathfinder Second Edition (2E)

-- This conversion guide only covers the items that have changed in 2E.
+- This conversion guide covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure, and occassionally tactics.
-- The plot, back story, color text, maps, floor plans, images and tactics requires the original scenario.
+- The plot, back story, color text, maps, floor plans, images and most tactics requires the original scenario.
-- Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
+- Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
 - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
 In many instances there are several variants available.
 Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked.
 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

-### Index
+### Index and XP distribution

 Part | Title | XP
 -----|-------|----